borela/themeable/README.md

   // Actual themes.
   componentThemes: {
     // Remember that we typed the decorator like “@themeable('myAwesomeButton')”?
-    // That identifier is used here because we can bundle many component themes
+    // That identifier is used here because we can bundle many “ComponentThemes”
-    // in a theme.
+    // in a “Theme”.
     myAwesomeButton: BUTTON_THEME
   }
 }